andreasscherbaum/handbrake-encode/README.md

-                 audio track is to include in the output file --subtitle   comma-separated list of 3-char language codes where the subtitle is to include in the output file
+                 audio track is to include in the output file --subtitle   comma-separated list of 3-char language codes where the subtitle is to include in the output file -t --time       display the time when encoding started

 If ~/.handbrake-encode.conf exists it will be parsed before applying commandline options